Klingenstadt-Solingen/Open-SmartCity-Home/README.md

 ### ioBroker

-Open SmartCity Home integrates with ioBroker via the REST-API Adapter, enabling direct communication for weather sensor data management.
+Open SmartCity Home integrates with ioBroker via the REST-API Adapter, enabling direct communication for sensor data management.

 See the [guide on connecting Open SmartCity Home to ioBroker](/documentation/homesystem/IOBROKER.md).